 Whether you visited Paris or not, you probably heard about the Jardin du Luxembourg.
 It’s one of the most beautiful and famous parks in Paris.
 However, you probably didn’t know that you can find beehives in the southwestern part of the park.
 These beehives have been producing honey for Parisians since 1856 and there’s even a beekeeping school on site.
 Here, you can learn about the whole honey preparation process and even try making some yourself.

 Merci Used Book Cafe

 Finally, we cannot complete this list of hidden gems in Paris without mentioning one of my favorite cafes in Paris, Merci Used Book Café.
 As the name suggests, this café isn’t a regular average coffee shop.
 Sure, they have some great coffee and some charming French Press travel mugs but what makes this café special are the old books.
 Here, you can find more than 10,000 old books stacked on the shelves around the café.
 Most of these books are in French, but you can also find some in other languages too.
-It’s the perfect place to visit on a rainy day or when you need a quiet and peaceful getaway place.
+It might not be one of the most famous cafes in Paris but it’s the perfect place to visit on a rainy day or when you need a quiet and peaceful getaway place.
 The café is located on Boulevard Beaumarchais, the snacks are more than affordable, and the Wi-Fi connection is great too.

 Did you like this article?
 Do you know of some other hidden gems in Paris that we didn’t mention in this article?
 Would you like to explore Paris independently and discover hidden gems or go for a sightseeing tour, a sightseeing tour?
 Let us know in the comments!